Medical Advisory Board

 In addition he is the founding medical director for Happiness Is Camping, a summer camp for children with Cancer.
 Dr. Meyers has been listed in New York Magazine’s Top Doctors from (2002-2018).
 He received his medical degree from Mount Sinai School of Medicine.

-Michael Kinnaman received his MD from Stony Brook University School of Medicine, completed his pediatric residency at the Children’s Hospital at Montefiore, and his fellowship in pediatric hematology/oncology at the joint Memorial Sloan Kettering/Weill Cornell Medical Center program.
+Michael Kinnaman earned his MD from Stony Brook University School of Medicine and completed his pediatric residency at the Children’s Hospital at Montefiore.
+He furthered his specialization with a fellowship in pediatric hematology/oncology through the collaborative program between Memorial Sloan Kettering (MSKCC) and Weill Cornell Medical Center.

-Dr. Kinnaman has been the recipient of a number of young investigator awards to fund his research, with support from Hyundai Hope on Wheels, the Rally Foundation, ASCO/Conquer Cancer Foundation, and the QuadW Foundation.
-He has also been awarded a National Institutes of Health (NIH)/MSKCC K12 Paul Calabresi Career Development Award for Clinical Oncology.
+During his tenure at MSKCC, Dr. Kinnaman was honored with several young investigator awards, receiving generous support from Hyundai Hope on Wheels, the Rally Foundation, the ASCO/Conquer Cancer Foundation, and the QuadW Foundation.
+Additionally, he was a recipient of the prestigious NIH/MSKCC K12 Paul Calabresi Career Development Award for Clinical Oncology, further cementing his reputation in clinical research.

 Dr. Grohar received his BS in chemistry at Villanova University.
 He subsequently earned both a PhD in chemistry and a MD at Wayne State University.
 He completed residency training in pediatrics at Johns Hopkins University and fellowship training in pediatric hematology-oncology in the joint program of Johns Hopkins and the National Cancer Institute (NCI), where he was chief fellow.